jesperpedersen/postgres-tools/QueryAnalyzer/README.md

 The reports are located in the ```/path/to/work_area/report``` directory.
 The main report is ```index.html```

+The main report shows

+* Time of the run
+* Links to detailed reports
+* Queries with identifier, planning time, execution time and planner node types

 Overview reports

 * Tables - layout, primary key, existing indexes and suggestions for primary key and indexes
 * Times - CSV file with planning and execution times
 * HOT - Shows column status: Black = Not updated, Green = Updated but not part of an index, Red = Updated and part of an index
+* Indexes - Show index usage, and unused indexes

 Each query report shows